mcha7674/BifurcationVis_SDL/README.md

-# BifurcationVis_SDL
+# MandelBrot Set Visualizer
-A Basic Bifurcation/Fractal Visualizer built with the SDL2 graphics library.
+A visualizer built with SDL2 that renders the Mandelbrot set with customizable parameters.
+Will eventually harbor a zooming feature with multi-threaded optimizations in later iterations.